TeacherGaming/slate/source/includes/sdk_unitycsharp.md

 TGASDKSwitchGlitch.Event.SPLevelComplete.Send();
 ```
 This is useful for events that have a clear start and end times and as such a duration.
 Our SDK can automatically count time from beginning to end and append duration to sent data.
 You can also modify any additional data inside the event before you send it.
-To start an event, call TGASDK.Event.<EventName>.Start()
+To start an event, call TGASDK.Event.&lt;EventName&gt;.Start()
 You can change additional data inside the event before you send it.
-All data for the started event can be changed using TGASDK.Event.<EventName>.Current.<ParameterName>
+All data for the started event can be changed using TGASDK.Event.&lt;EventName&gt;.Current.&lt;ParameterName&gt;
-To send the event, call TGASDK.Event.<EventName>.Send() without parameters.
+To send the event, call TGASDK.Event.&lt;EventName&gt;.Send() without parameters.

 ### Sending events without duration
 ```csharp